What is alpha-1-antitrypsin deficiency disease?

 - Increased elastase due to alpha-1-antitrypsin deficiency can cause chronic pancreatitis.

-- Chronic pancreatitis leads to steatorrhea, malabsorption, vitamin deficiency (A, D, E, K, B12), diabetes and weight loss.
+- Chronic pancreatitis leads to steatorrhoea, malabsorption, vitamin deficiency (A, D, E, K, B12), diabetes mellitus, and weight loss.

 - Membranoproliferative glomerulonephritis